 Who should travel hack?

 There are lots of frequent flyers out there touting the benefits of travel hacking as a way to “travel for free”.
-They tend to be the types of people who have a lot of plasticity in their calendar, like digital nomads, freelancers and bloggers.
+They tend to be the types of people who have a lot of flexibility in their calendar, like digital nomads, freelancers and bloggers.
 This is because although you CAN earn points on most flights/stays/purchases, you CANNOT redeem points on all flights/stays/purchases.
 So, you have to be prepared to travel when and where the reward redemptions are available.

 Don’t get me wrong, travel hacking can get you some sweet deals, however, you need to have the time to do a lot of research; plan and book your own travel; and fly/stay when and where reward redemptions are available.
 You might save a bundle, but first ask yourself, what is your time worth?
+Do you have the ability to get time off work at the drop of a hat if a great deal comes up?
+Do your family commitments allow for that kind of spontaneous travel?

 Travel hacking can also be great for those who do a lot of work travel.
 Earning points on the company’s dime is the best way to earn free travel and status.
 When my husband reached gold status on Krisflyer due to constant business trips, we could check bags for free, get priority boarding and had lounge access.
 Ahhhh… those were the days.
 However, we still had trouble spending his mountain of points before they expired because, like most people, we generally travel on holidays and at other peak times that are blackout dates for reward travel.